 Her eyes are wide and blue.
 He blinks, and they are brown, as they always have been.

-Taking his hand from her, he struggles to contain the ache behind his forehead; it is not a dream anymore.
+Taking his hand from her, he struggles to contain the ache behind his forehead.
 "You...?"

 She hesitates.
 Her stare is still rattled as if she were the one who saw something unfathomable, not him.

 "I was worried."